tcollett/LensPop/README.md

 Simply find somewhere to put all the data (it'll be a lot!), and uncomment  Lines 190 through 210.

 ===============================================================================
-HOW TO MAKE SINGLE EPOCH IMAGING.
+HOW TO MAKE ALL SINGLE EPOCH IMAGING.

-Hack the code (it should be pretty easy) or email me: thomas.collett@port.ac.uk
+Hack the code (it should be moderately easy) or email me: thomas.collett@port.ac.uk
 ===============================================================================